 As seen in Figure 2, the Haar Cascades algorithm effectively detects faces of various sizes but struggles with faces with accessories or makeup.
 It also has good performance speed (0.818 seconds).
 The DLib-HOG algorithm performs well with frontal faces but has difficulties detecting small faces.
 However, its advantage is high-speed performance (0.155 seconds).
 The SSD algorithm detects faces in the foreground effectively but has trouble with detecting smaller, distant faces.
 Its significant advantage is the highest speed (0.055 seconds) among the detectors studied in this work.
-The MTCNN algorithm detects faces of various sizes well and does not struggle with faces of various sizes well and does not struggle with faces of various sizes well and does not have issues with detecting very small, distant faces, but its disadvantage is the lowest speed (47.74 seconds) among the detectors studied.
-The RetinaFace algorithm detects faces of various sizes well and does not struggle with faces of various sizes well and does not struggle with faces of various sizes well and does not struggle with detects faces of various sizes well and does not have issues with detecting very small, distant faces, but its disadvantage is the lowest speed (47.74 seconds) among the detectors studied.
+The MTCNN algorithm detects faces of various sizes well and does not struggle with faces with accessories or makeup, but its speed (3.895 seconds) is not high.
+The DSFD algorithm detects faces of various sizes well and does not have issues with detecting very small, distant faces, but its disadvantage is the lowest speed (47.74 seconds) among the detectors studied.
 The RetinaFace algorithm detects faces of various sizes well and does not struggle with faces under glare.
 It also has high-speed performance (0.693 seconds) (Table 1).

-Table 1

-Comparison of Detectors by Face Detection Time
+$\label{eq:Table 1} Table \ 1$ Comparison of Detectors by Face Detection Time